NVlabs/DoRA/instruction_tuning/README.md

 Due to the license issues, we are currently unable to make the code available.
 Once we have resolved the problem, we will promptly release the code.

-This director will includes the DoRA/DVoRA implementation and guidelines for replicating the results outlined in our paper.
+This director will includes the DoRA/DVoRA implementation and guidelines for reproducing the results in our paper.

 ## Setup
 1. Install dependencies